contentful/rich-text-renderer-java/html/README.md

     (context, node) -> node.toString() // Renderer, rendering specific node.
 )
 ```

-The now added renderer will be working as a fallback: Since it got added last (by not using
+The now added renderer will be working as a fallback.
+Since it got added last (by using `.addRenderer(…,…)` instead of
 `.addRendererUpFront(…,…)`) it will get called last in the search of a renderer.
 It's checker is
 setup to always return true, so this being the last, the renderer will always get called.
 The
 renderer in the above example is simply returning the `.toString()` output of the given node.